 - A basic assessment evaluation consisting of map reading and other general information will then be given.
 (A score of 70% or higher is required to continue on with the evaluation.)

 - The physical agility assessment evaluations are the next step.
-This consists of a simulated rescue, hose drag/couple, ladder operations, joist walk and forcible entry.
+This consists of a simulated rescue, hose drag/couple, ladder operations, joist walk, and forcible entry.
 These evaluations are timed and scored on a pass/fail basis.

-Volunteer Firefighter Selection Criteria Pre-Appointment Medical Evaluation
+Selection Criteria Pre-Appointment Medical Evaluation

 - The Coffey County Firefighters Relief Association requires that all new members comply with the insurance company's policy that requires a physical exam before providing them with life insurance coverage.

 - If a medical issue is found that would interfere with the ability to perform active duties, the medical certificate shall be deferred.
-This deferral shall not exceed 365 days from date of exam, or until the medical issue has been resolved.
+This deferral shall not exceed 365 days from the date of the exam, or until the medical issue has been resolved.
 The candidate may then submit a written request for another review by the physician.